dougEfresh/fireblocks-sdk-rs/docs/TokenizationApi.md

 > models::TokenLinkDto issue_new_token(create_token_request_dto, idempotency_key)
 Issue a new token

 Facilitates the creation of a new token, supporting both EVM-based and Stellar/Ripple platforms.
 For EVM, it deploys the corresponding contract template to the blockchain and links the token to the workspace.
 For Stellar/Ripple, it links a newly created token directly to the workspace without deploying a contract.
-Returns the token link with status \"PENDING\" until the token is deployed or \"SUCCESS\" if no deployment is needed.
+Returns the token link with status \"PENDING\" until the token is deployed or \"SUCCESS\" if no deployment is needed. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters